UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/kernels_ranges.md

 ---
 layout: page
-title: Kernel, Range, Nullity, Rank
+title: Null Spaces and Ranges
 nav_order: 5
 has_children: false
 has_toc: false